faelys/ddns/README.md

 would handle bug reports usually in a matter of days, or at worst within a few weeks.

+As of 2023, I still use this daemon daily for dynamic DNS update and low-priority monitoring, and it has been working well for me for more than a decade.

 The reference repository is based on [fossil][] and available at
 <http://fossil.instinctive.eu/ddns>.